FamilySearch/GEDCOM.io/_pages/tag-def/TOP.md

 specification:
   - Top crop width
   - A number of pixels to not display from the top side of the image.
-See CROP for more.
+See `CROP` for more details.

 label: 'Top crop width'